 Many local people know Karen from previous employment at John Deere Implement where she worked for 22 years in the parts department.
 She currently is employed at Angels Care Home Health as the Account Executive and she enjoys the many community connections this creates.

-Karen is passionate about best possible care for seniors, and she actively seeks ways she can bring improved health or living situations for them.
+Karen is passionate about the best possible care for seniors, and she actively seeks ways she can bring improved health or living situations for them.

-Jackie Surprenant, 1st year
+Jackie Surprenant, Treasurer

 Jackie joined Crossroads as a Board member in June 2019.
 She and her husband Larry live in Denison and have a blended family including 6 children ranging from adults to the youngest in high school.
 With their 5 grown children married and spread out across the state, they spend a lot of time traveling to visit and following their 13 grandchildren’s athletics.

-Lynn joined the board in June 2019, bringing with her a variety of experience.
+Lynn joined the board in June 2019, bringing with her a variety of experiences.
 She currently works as an Office Administrator at Crawford County Farm Bureau and also as a Community Support Staff at WESCO in one of the community homes.

 Lynn grew up outside of Vail and she is one of five children.
 After graduating from Ar-We-Va High School, she worked in an Omaha insurance company for 1-1/2 years before moving to San Diego for many years.
 There she attended San Diego Community College and the University of Redlands, earning a degree Business & Management before she moved back to Iowa to be closer to family.
 Lynn has 2 adult children nearby, as well as a grandchild who she loves to spend time with.
 She also assumes many caretaking responsibilities for her aging father.

-We are blessed to have Lynn’s wide variety of professional experience which includes work in a variety of insurance types, including sales and adjuster roles, home mortgages, human resources and employee benefits.
+We are blessed to have Lynn’s wide variety of professional experience which includes work in a variety of insurance types, including sales and adjuster roles, home mortgages, human resources, and employee benefits.

 In her time away from work, Lynn enjoys reading and spending time with her family.
 She volunteers time with agriculture-related educational activities for local youth through Farm Bureau and also volunteers time for data assimilation for Crossroads of Crawford County.